by Garrick Dee

 A side benefit to exfoliation would be preventing ingrown hair or hair trapped under a layer of skin.

-Make sure to buy a product specifically formulated for men since our skin tends to be oilier as we have larger sebaceous glands that produce more oil.
+Make sure to buy a product specially formulated for men since our skin tends to be oilier as we have larger sebaceous glands that produce more oil.

 The next product will exfoliate our skin in ways women only dream about.